brianmccrory/jazzofjapan/_albums-staged/yuka-ueda-dois.md

-** Audio sample at top of page from "Meu Escudo", the first track on this album.*
+Excerpt from "Meu Escudo", the first track on this album